idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 1. There's no free lunch, I still need 8 hours sleep which has me in bed at 8 asleep by 9:30.
 2. I don't pop out of bed bushy tailed.
 I still need an alarm, and I still hit snooze.
 Except, the day I'm lazy and whack snooze 6 times, it's still 5:30am.
-3. The "productivity advantage" for me is motivation starts strong when I get up and declines throgh the day, gone by 9pm when I'm on the couch, binging youtube with my beer and chips.
+3. The "productivity advantage" for me is motivation starts strong when I get up and declines through the day, gone by 9pm when I'm on the couch, binging youtube with my beer and chips.
 By contrast, at 5am I'm ready to do something useful, and no one is awake, and nothing is open to distract me.
 4. Sometimes my body goes a bit batty and I wake up early, that has me waking up at 3:3:30am which is annoying, as by noon I'm pretty toast and have to fight to stay awake till 8pm.
-5. Not gonna lie, I love the feeling of Pride when I tell folks I get up crazy early.
+5. Not gonna lie, I love the feeling of Pride when I tell folks I get up crazy early. ps.
+Being a nerd I use a bunch of [toys]({% post_url 2017-10-06-tech-health-toys %}) to help with my health.